-Brighthouse Life Insurance Company has a secured funding agreement program with the Federal Agricultural Mortgage Corporation and its affiliate Farmer Mac Mortgage Securities Corporation ("Farmer Mac") with a term ending on December 31, 2023, pursuant to which the parties may enter into funding agreements in an aggregate amount of up to \$500 million either (i) for spread lending purposes or (ii) to provide additional liquidity.
+Brighthouse Life Insurance Company has a secured funding agreement program with the Federal Agricultural Mortgage Corporation and its affiliate Farmer Mac Mortgage Securities Corporation ("Farmer Mac") pursuant to which the parties may enter into funding agreements either (i) for spread lending purposes or (ii) to provide additional liquidity.
+In September 2022, Brighthouse Life Insurance Company amended this program to (i) extend the term from December 31, 2023 to December 1, 2026 and (ii) increase the maximum aggregate principal amount permitted to be outstanding from \$500 million to \$750 million.
 Activity related to these funding agreements is reported in Corporate & Other.